Living Wages

 Did you know that the minimum wage rate in New Zealand differs for employees who are just starting out, trainees, and so on?
 Learn more about minimum wages in New Zealand based on work experience and age.

 Did you know that people could work the same number of hours and perform the same kind of activity, and yet their earnings may differ?
-Workplaces often discriminate against persons who identify as women and members of the LGBTQIA+ community, among other groups.
+Workplaces sometimes discriminate against persons who identify as women, among other groups.
 To compare your salary with people in the same occupation, take the WageIndicator Salary Check.

 The Labour Rights Index (LRI) paints a vivid picture of a nation's workforce by measuring various parameters, with the labour force participation rate being a significant factor.
 New Zealand, with a population of 4.9 million, has a current LRI score of 66.5, lower than the previous year's score of 68.5, indicating a limited availability of suitable employment opportunities.
 While New Zealand has received a perfect score of 100% for four parameters, namely Maternity at work, Safe Work, Fair Treatment, and Trade Union, its Fair Wages segment has a meagre rating of 20, the lowest among all the parameters.